 With this ambition, Rob is already working on new music and he is promising it will equate or even eclipse his previous work.

 We have so much amazing music down the pipe…They are the coolest songs I have ever been a part of in terms of songwriting and a new fresh sound.
 They’re bad ass, they’re dark, they’re fun, a lot of amazing imagery.
 It’s an all new look and sound for Bond Villain, while keeping the amazing themes we’ve built the image and music off of.

-Which makes me think about how we all have two identities.
+Which makes me think about how we all have multiple identities.
 Both sides of the coin are mixed with their own successes, failures, heartaches, and achievements.
 Sometimes these identities are completely polarized, while at other times they are mixed.
-Each side observes differently and will often determine the meaning of how we interpret our surroundings.
 Bond Villain joins these two ideas into one piece of music.
-This is an artistry that will remain mysterious with a road that can never be fully traveled.

 The question is…when you sit down to listen to Bond Villain…which side of you is listening?